kashfay110/stock-market-python/README.md

 ## File Locations:
 ### Dataset:
 - All datasets used are in the **'dataset'** directory, sorted by sector name.
 The top 10 stocks from each sector at the time were used.
+The datasets were all taken from Yahoo Finance (historical data).

 ### Results:
 - Raw results for LR and SVR are in the **'results/Sectors'** directory, sorted by sector name.
 Results for 'FB' and 'AML' are present in the **'results'** directory.